|

 - Mark Miller, who played dad Jim, was the father of actress Penelope Ann Miller.

-- Ed Hewley, the handyman played by character-actor-stalwart Dub Taylor, was called upon so often to patch up the Nashes' old house
+- Ed Hewley, the handyman played by character-actor-stalwart Dub Taylor, was called upon so often to patch up the Nashes' old house that he was pretty much a recurring character.

-- The dog's name was Ladadog, but everyone called him Lad, so in later shows he was simply called this all the time, even in the
+- The dog's name was Ladadog, but everyone called him Lad, so in later shows he was simply called this all the time, even in the opening credits.

 - Dom DeLuise appeared in one episode as the kids' favorite superhero, the Purple Avenger.